Recycling configuration

 Contract lengths: “Better price by competitor” might match typical competitor contract lengths.
 If competitors usually sign 1-year contracts, 10-12 months lets you catch the renewal window.

-Product Merging
+Product merging

 If your HubSpot product catalog has multiple entries representing the same offering, you can merge them in Rizer for cleaner reporting.